For honest and ethical appraisals, count on Salt Lake Appraising Company

-We demand the highest ethical standards possible from ourselves.
-We never do assignments on contingency fees.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+Salt Lake Appraising Company holds itself to the industry standards and guidelines set in place for professional behavior.
+We refuse to accept anything less from ourselves.
+Doing assignments on contingency fees is never an option.
+That is, we don't agree to do an appraisal report and get paid only if the loan closes.
 Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal industries most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their fee.
+That is probably the appraisal industries most important rule, because it would invite appraisal fraud since raising the value of the home would up the their paycheck.
 We don't do that.
-Other improper practices may be defined by state law or professional organizations that the appraiser belongs.
+Other unethical practices may be established by state law or professional societies that the appraiser belongs.